Skip to content

 ModelHardwareConfig --model, --hardware, --tp, --vllm-version, --latency-model, --model-config-folder, --hardware-config, --max-model-len

-PolicyConfig --scheduler, --priority-policy
+PolicyConfig --scheduler, --preemption-policy

 WorkloadConfig --workload, --workload-spec, --defaults-filepath, --rate, --num-requests, --prompt-tokens*, --output-tokens*, --prefix-tokens